Optimal Communication Rates and Combinatorial Properties for Common Randomness Generation: Simple Examples

 An example of this strategy is illustrated in Figure \ref{fig.connected_k=2}.
-The next lemma shows that every user may generate the random vector $X=(R_e: e\in E_T)$, where $E_T$ is the edge set of the spanning tree $T$. \begin{lemma} Based on the message $M=(M_1,\cdots,M_n)$, every user can decode $X=(R_e: e\in E_T)$. \end{lemma} \begin{proof} By symmetry, it suffices to prove that the first user can decode $X$.
-We prove the following statement: for any edge $(i,j)\in E_T$, if user $1$ can decode $(R_e: i\in e\in E_T)$, then he can also decode $(R_e: j\in e\in E_T)$.
-The proof of this statement exactly follows from the arguments in Section \ref{subsec.k=2_easy} based on the star graph centered at $i$ and the message $M_i$.
+The next lemma shows that every player may generate the random vector $X=(R_e: e\in E_T)$, where $E_T$ is the edge set of the spanning tree $T$. \begin{lemma} Based on the message $M=(M_1,\cdots,M_n)$, every player can decode $X=(R_e: e\in E_T)$. \end{lemma} \begin{proof} By symmetry, it suffices to prove that the first player can decode $X$.
+We prove the following statement: for any edge $(i,j)\in E_T$, if player $1$ can decode $(R_e: i\in e\in E_T)$, then he can also decode $(R_e: j\in e\in E_T)$.
+The proof of this statement exactly follows from the arguments in Appendix~\ref{subsec.k=2_easy} based on the star graph centered at $i$ and the message $M_i$.
 Now since $T$ is connected, we may start from $i=1$ in the previous statement and visit all vertices of $T$, completing the proof. \end{proof}

 Next we evaluate $H(X)$ and $H(M)$.
 Clearly

 As a result, $H(M)\le \frac{n-2}{n-1}H(X)$, proving Theorem \ref{thm.main.upper} for the case $k=2$.